 - EPA Hazard Ranking System package.
 EPA [2011a] EPA Region 2 provided the references listed in the package.
 Among 32 available reference documents, ATSDR identified relevant environmental sampling data from 10 documents.
-Environmental samples (groundwater, surface water, soil and sediment) collected by EPA, PRASA, and PREQB from November 2010 through March 2011 were available for this review. - PRDOH package.
+Environmental samples (groundwater, surface water, soil and sediment) collected by EPA, PRASA, and PREQB from November 2010 through March 2011 were available for this review.
+ATSDR was informed that some data previously used in the preparation of this report was of unknown quality.
+ATSDR has identified these data and removed this information from the report.
+The quality of all data used in the preparation of this report has been verified.
+(See Appendix C for more details). - PRDOH package.
 During the April 2012 site visit, ATSDR obtained additional groundwater sampling data from PRDOH.
 These data were collected from November 2010 through February 2012 [PRDOH 2012]. - Additional EPA Data.
-On August 2012, ATSDR received additional data from EPA Region 2 for groundwater and surface water samples collected from April 2011 through April 2012 [EPA 2012a].
+In August 2012, ATSDR received additional data from EPA Region 2 for groundwater and surface water samples collected from April 2011 through April 2012 [EPA 2012a].
+In September 2014, EPA provided updated and additional PCE concentrations for the well from March 2011 to May 2014 [EPA 2014].
+See Appendix C for more details.